imabhishekgholap/demo-project/README.md

 # demo-project
-A demo project with git!
+A demo project for git!